Evaluation

 FFI Materials Use Policy

 We hope our materials are useful to you.
 If you would like to reproduce them or use them for your own work, please contact us first.
-We will almost always say “yes.”
-If we say “yes,” you must cite us and let us know how it goes.
-Using these materials without our permission is not permitted.
+Using these materials without our consent is not permitted.
 Thank you.